Monte Cassino

 By the 13th century, the monastery's decline had set in.
-In 1239, the Emperor Frederick II garrisoned troops in it during his war with the Papacy.
+In 1239, Emperor Frederick II garrisoned troops in it during his war with the Papacy.
 In 1322, Pope John XXII elevated the abbey into a bishopric but this was suppressed in 1367.
 The buildings were destroyed by an earthquake in 1349, and in 1369 Pope Urban V demanded a contribution from all Benedictine monasteries to fund the rebuilding.
 In 1454, the abbey was placed in commendam and in 1504 was made subject to the Abbey of Santa Giustina in Padua.

 In 1799, Monte Cassino was sacked again by French troops during the French Revolutionary Wars.
 The abbey was dissolved by the Italian government in 1866.
 The building became a national monument with the monks as custodians of its treasures.
 In 1944, during World War II, it was the site of the Battle of Monte Cassino, when the building was destroyed by Allied bombing.
 It was rebuilt after the war.

 After the reforms of the Second Vatican Council the monastery was one of the few remaining territorial abbeys within the Catholic Church.
 On 23 October 2014, Pope Francis applied the norms of the motu proprio Ecclesia Catholica of Paul VI (1976) to the abbey, removing from its jurisdiction all 53 parishes and reducing its spiritual jurisdiction to the abbey itself – while retaining its status as a territorial abbey.
 The former territory of the Abbey, except the land on which the abbey church and monastery sit, was transferred to the diocese of Sora-Cassino-Aquino-Pontecorvo.
 Pope Francis at the same time appointed Father Donato Ogliari as the new Abbot who will serve as the 192nd successor of Saint Benedict.
 As of 2015, the monastic community consists of 13 monks.
 Ogliari was succeeded as abbot by Antonio Luca Fallica in 2023.